-New whistleblower may give House Democrats fresh leads
+Democrats issue subpoenas to Esper, White House budget chief

 “The president’s real problem is that his behavior has finally gotten to a place where people are saying, ‘Enough,'” Himes said.

 Democrats have zeroed in on the State Department in the opening phase of their impeachment investigation.
-The Intelligence, Oversight and Foreign Affairs committees have already interviewed Kurt Volker, a former special envoy to Ukraine who provided the text messages, and least two other witnesses are set for depositions this week: Gordon Sondland, the U.S. ambassador to the European Union, and Marie Yovanovitch, who was abruptly ousted as the U.S. ambassador to Ukraine in May.
+The Intelligence, Oversight and Foreign Affairs committees have already interviewed Kurt Volker, a former special envoy to Ukraine who provided the text messages, and at least two other witnesses are set for depositions this week: Gordon Sondland, the U.S. ambassador to the European Union, and Marie Yovanovitch, who was abruptly ousted as the U.S. ambassador to Ukraine in May.

-Sen. Lindsey Graham, R-S.C., one of Trump’s most vocal backers, provided perhaps the strongest defense of the president.
-He said there was nothing wrong with Trump’s July conversation with Zelenskiy and said the accusations look like a “political setup.”
+Sen. Lindsey Graham, R-S.C., one of Trump’s most vocal backers, provided perhaps the strongest defense of the Republican president.
+He said that there was nothing wrong with Trump’s July conversation with Zelenskiy and that the accusations look like a “political setup.”

-As for Trump, rather than visiting his nearby golf course in Sterling, Virginia, for a second day, he stayed at White House on Sunday, where he tweeted and retweeted, with the Bidens a main target.
+As for Trump, rather than visiting his nearby golf course in Sterling, Virginia, on Sunday for a second day, he stayed at the White House, where he tweeted and retweeted, with the Bidens a main target.

 “The great Scam is being revealed!”
-Trump wrote at one point, continuing to paint himself as the victim of a “deep state” and hostile Democrats.
+Trump wrote, continuing to paint himself as the victim of a “deep state” and hostile Democrats.

-Aside from Trump’s attempt to pressure Zelenskiy, the July call has raised questions about whether Trump held back near $400 million in critical American military aid to Ukraine as leverage for an investigation of Burisma, a Ukrainian gas company.
+Aside from Trump’s attempt to pressure Zelenskiy, the July call has raised questions about whether Trump held back nearly $400 million in critical American military aid to Ukraine as leverage for an investigation of Burisma, a Ukrainian gas company.

 Hunter Biden served on the board of Burisma at the same time his father was leading the Obama administration’s diplomatic dealings with Ukraine.
 Though the timing raised concerns among anti-corruption advocates, there has been no evidence of wrongdoing by either Biden.